Skip to main content

 Open

-The Army concurred with this recommendation and stated in November 2023 that implementing actions were underway, with an estimated completion date of June 2024.
+The Army concurred with this recommendation and stated in May 2024 that implementing actions were underway, with an estimated completion date of June 2024.
+As of December 2024, the Army has not provided an update on the status of its efforts.
 We will update the status of this recommendation once we confirm what actions the Army has taken.

 Department of the Air Force The Secretary of the Air Force should ensure that the Surgeon General of the Air Force, in coordination with the Commander, Air Force Medical Readiness Agency, takes corrective action to fully incorporate joint wartime medical skills into Air Force wartime medical skills checklists.
 (Recommendation 5)